chericito/mobohubb-docs/docs/CONFIGURATION/scan-points/index.md

 7. **Link to a Task or Form** *(Optional)*

 * If needed, associate this NFC tag with an **existing** task or form (they must be **active**).
-* If you don’t wish to link anything, go to step 11.

 <Image align="center" className="border" border={true} width="80% " src="https://files.readme.io/dde4ae4262408077d6c1f987bcf46826e4955d9e7775df5d01aa1c7c38963a2f-image.png" />